katieloesch/hangman-react/README.md

 <img src='./src/assets/images/startpage.jpg' alt='screenshot of start page of game' height=370>&nbsp;<img src='./src/assets/images/game.jpg' alt='screenshot of game in progress' height=370>

+A classic game of Hangman built in React.js.
 I started this project to reacquaint myself with JavaScript and React.js after taking a break to explore other programming languages.
 The goal was to build an online version of the classic Hangman game, where a player attempts to guess the letters of a randomly chosen word.

 When the game begins, each letter of the word is represented by a dash.
 As the player guesses letters one by one, correct guesses reveal the corresponding letters above their respective dashes.
 Incorrect guesses result in a new part of a stick figure being drawn.